JohnDoeInvest/show-me-your-work/README.md

 The reason that we put all PRs/branches behind a HTTP basic auth is not primarily security.
 It's important to keep searchengines out: https://searchengineland.com/how-to-keep-staging-development-site-index-286987

+## Starting Redis in Docker for testing
+1. Run `docker-compose up`
+2. To add enties manually you can run `docker run -it --network show-me-your-work_redis --rm redis:alpine redis-cli -h redis`